Boltzmann transport theory of magnon-exciton drag: Abstract

 \section{Abstract}

 We develop a microscopic theory of magnon-exciton drag effect in a bilayer van der Waals antiferromagnetic semiconductor CrSBr.
-Effective exciton-magnon coupling arises from an orbital mechanism: Magnons tilt the layer magnetizations, enabling charge carrier tunneling that mixes intra- and interlayer excitons and thereby modulate the exciton energy.
-We derive the effective Hamiltonian of exciton-magnon coupling, based on our calculation of the magnon spectrum taking into account short-range exchange interaction between Cr-ion spins, single-ion anisotropy, and long-range dipole-dipole interactions.
-The latter produces a negative group velocity of magnons at small wavevectors.
-We show that despite rather small renormalization of exciton's energy and effective mass by the exciton-magnon interaction, the three key two-magnon processes: exciton-magnon scattering, two-magnon absorption by exciton, and two-magnon emission are highly efficient.
-By solving the Boltzmann kinetic equation, we evaluate short exciton-magnon scattering time which is in the sub-ps range and strongly decreases with the increase of magnon population.
-Hence, exciton-magnon scattering is likely to be dominant over other scattering processes related to the exciton-phonon and exciton-disorder interactions.
-We demonstrate that magnons can efficiently drag excitons, resulting in a large and nearly isotropic exciton propagation that can significantly exceed the intrinsic anisotropic diffusion.
-Our results provide a theoretical basis for recent observations of anomalous exciton transport in CrSBr [\href{https://arxiv.org/abs/2507.07071}{F. Dirnberger, et al., Nat.
+Effective exciton-magnon coupling arises from an orbital mechanism: Magnons tilt the layer magnetizations, enabling charge carrier tunneling that mixes intra- and interlayer excitons and thereby modulates the exciton energy. \addZakhar{We derive the effective Hamiltonian of exciton-magnon coupling, based on our calculation of the magnon spectrum taking into account short-range exchange interaction between Cr-ion spins, single-ion anisotropy, and long-range dipole-dipole interactions.} We show that despite rather small renormalization of exciton's energy and effective mass by the exciton-magnon interaction, the three key two-magnon processes: exciton-magnon scattering, two-magnon absorption by an exciton, and two-magnon emission are highly efficient.
+By solving the Boltzmann kinetic equation, we evaluate a short exciton-magnon scattering time which is in the sub-ps range and strongly decreases with the increase in magnon population.
+Hence, exciton-magnon scattering is likely to be dominant over other scattering processes related to exciton-phonon and exciton-disorder interactions.
+We demonstrate that \addZakhar{non-equilibrium} magnons can efficiently drag excitons, resulting in a large and nearly isotropic exciton propagation that can significantly exceed the intrinsic anisotropic diffusion.
+Our results provide a theoretical basis for recent observations of anomalous exciton transport in CrSBr [\href{https://www.nature.com/articles/s41565-025-02068-y}{F. Dirnberger, et al., Nat.
 Nano.
-(2025)}] and establish magnon-exciton drag as a powerful mechanism for controlling exciton propagation in magnetic systems.
+21, 65-70 (2026)}] and establish magnon-exciton drag as a powerful mechanism for controlling exciton propagation in magnetic systems.